osmancadc/chabt-generator/README.md

+# Software currently in development

 # Chat button conversation generator

-_This project is developed by Osman Beltran Murcia with the purpose of simplify the creation of conversations for the different chatbots provided by Fourier Analytics_
+_This project is developed by Osman Beltran Murcia with the purpose of simplify the creation of conversations for the different chatbots_

 <!-- ## Comenzando 🚀